Homepolish/homepolish-2018/wp-content/plugins/optinmonster/readme.txt

 == Description ==

 = WordPress Popup Plugin =
 Did you know that over 70% of website visitors who leave your website will never return?
 Why?
 Because most people find your blog, read, and leave (that's just a natural pattern).
 Wouldn't it be nice if you can convert some of those people to subscribe to your blog?
-That's where <a href="http://optinmonster.com" rel="friend" title="OptinMonster">OptinMonster</a> can help.
+That's where <a href="https://optinmonster.com" rel="friend" title="OptinMonster">OptinMonster</a> can help.
 OptinMonster helps you grow your email list and get more subscribers with popup and other types of high converting optin forms.

 > <strong>OptinMonster App</strong><br>
 > OptinMonster is a standalone application that integrates with all web platforms including WordPress.
-You must have an OptinMonster account in order to take advantage of this plugin. <a href="http://optinmonster.com/pricing/" rel="friend" title="OptinMonster Plans">Click here to create your account.</a>
+You must have an OptinMonster account in order to take advantage of this plugin. <a href="https://optinmonster.com/pricing/" rel="friend" title="OptinMonster Plans">Click here to create your account.</a>

 OptinMonster comes with an easy to use form builder that allows you to create beautiful optin forms that are proven to convert.
-You can create various type of optins including WordPress popup forms, floating header and footer bars, slide-ins also known as scroll triggered boxes, sidebar forms, after post forms, in-line forms, mobile-specific forms, welcome gates and more.
+You can create various type of campaigns including WordPress popup forms, floating header and footer bars, slide-ins also known as scroll triggered boxes, sidebar forms, after post forms, in-line forms, mobile-specific forms, welcome gates and more.

 Using OptinMonster forms combined with our exit-intent technology, page-level targeting, and behavior automation, users have seen an instant boost in conversion rate, _even upwards of 785%!_

 Let's take a look at how OptinMonster can help you get more email subscribers.

 > <strong>OptinMonster App</strong><br>
 > OptinMonster is a standalone application that integrates with all web platforms including WordPress.
-You must have an OptinMonster account in order to take advantage of this plugin. <a href="http://optinmonster.com/pricing/" rel="friend" title="OptinMonster Plans">Click here to create your account.</a>
+You must have an OptinMonster account in order to take advantage of this plugin. <a href="https://optinmonster.com/pricing/" rel="friend" title="OptinMonster Plans">Click here to create your account.</a>

 = OptinMonster Builder + Optin Forms Templates =

 OptinMonster allows you to build high converting opt-in forms in minutes, not hours!

-You can choose from 8 different type of optins including: popup forms, floating bars, slide-ins, sidebar forms, after-post forms, in-line forms, mobile-only popup forms, and Canvas.
+You can choose from 8 different type of campaigns including: popup forms, floating bars, slide-ins, sidebar forms, after-post forms, in-line forms, mobile-only popup forms, and Canvas.

 All of our templates are 100% responsive and mobile friendly.